Apple iPhone 4s Review (& a Few Apps)

 For a couple of Pounds (GB), this is a fantastic app and a great way to teach yourself the fundamentals of depth of field.

-Simply enter the focal length of your lens, the aperture you are using and the distance to subject and the app will determine the depth of field (how much is in focus), the near and far distance, the hyperfocal distance and the circle of confusion.
+Simply enter the focal length of your lens, the aperture you are using and the distance to subject.
+The app will determine the depth of field (how much is in focus), the near and far distance, the hyperfocal distance and the circle of confusion.

 Like using ND (neutral density) filters?